 The X-Aspnet-Version HTTP header can be removed.
 This optimizes an ASP.NET web application's bandwidth usage by a small amount.
 It potentially improves security.
 We look at this HTTP header in ASP.NET.
 We then review how you can remove it.

 ASP.NET sends version information over on each response header.
 So when your browser requests an ASP.NET page, the server will inject these headers.
+Here are some example headers.

 Example ASP.NET HTTP headers X-Aspnet-Version: 2.0.50727 Server: Microsoft-IIS/7.0 X-Powered-By: ASP.NET